thadeusdev/WeatherApp/README.md

 - they are used to pass data from parent to child
 - we can use props to customize our components
 - promotes componet reusability

+### NB//
+- props are immutable so they can't be changed once the component is created
+- we use unidirrectional data flow to pass the props from the parent to the child
+- unidirectional data flow means the data can only move in one dirrection